 After convolutional coding or LDPC coding, padding bits will be added to make sure there are integer number of OFDM symbols.
-In low-error mode, padding bits will be used to keep integer number of OFDM symbols after frequency repetition.
-The value of padding bits is implementation related.
+In normal mode, padding bits will be used to fill up all the OFDM symbols left.
+In low-error mode, padding bits will be used to fill up the valid data OFDM symbols after frequency repetition, and other OFDM symbols left will be filled up by CRS in normal mode.

-5.1.7.2.5 Stream mapping
+1.7.2.5 Stream mapping